Important Changes to Entry Requirements for 2017:

 - Meal Plan – 2 tea/coffee and two meals per day

 Information for Northern Ireland Applicants

-- IMPORTANT NOTE: The McAleese Scholarship will continue for entry 2016 and 2017.
-As national level enhancements to the transition from second level to third level will be implemented in 2017, this Scholarship will be reviewed at that stage.
+- IMPORTANT NOTE: The McAleese Scholarship will continue for entry 2018.
+As national level enhancements to the transition from second level to third level will be implemented in 2017/18, this Scholarship will be reviewed for 2019.